[This post has been regularly *UPDATED* since the original posting to reflect our

 LAURIE GOODSTEIN SCOREBOARD on our home page]

-TheMediaReport.com has surveyed every article that New York Times National Religion Correspondent Laurie Goodstein has written (or co-written) in the past three years and has found that while Goodstein has composed dozens of articles about sex abuse in the Catholic Church, she has authored exactly zero articles on abuse elsewhere.
+TheMediaReport.com has surveyed every article that New York Times National Religion Correspondent Laurie Goodstein has written (or co-written) this decade and has found that while Goodstein has composed dozens of articles about sex abuse in the Catholic Church, she has authored exactly zero articles on abuse elsewhere.

 Imbalance at the Grey Lady

 79 of those articles have specifically trumpeted the issue of sex abuse in the Catholic Church.
 0 have addressed sex abuse in any other religious institution.